wjy46925183/jjdxm_dialogui/README_EN.md

 	compile 'com.dou361.dialogui:jjdxm-dialogui:x.x.x'

-历史版本：
+Historical version:

 	compile 'com.dou361.dialogui:jjdxm-dialogui:1.0.0'

-jjdxm-dialogui requires at minimum Java 9 or Android 2.3.
+jjdxm-dialogui requires at minimum Java 15 or Android 4.0.

-[架包的打包引用以及冲突解决][jaraar]
+[Package reference and conflict resolution][jaraar]

 ## Proguard ##

-根据你的混淆器配置和使用，您可能需要在你的proguard文件内配置以下内容：
+Depending on your device configuration and use, you may need to configure the following in your Proguard file:

 	-keep class com.dou361.** {
     *;
 	}

-[AndroidStudio代码混淆注意的问题][minify]
+[Android Studio Code to confuse the issue of attention][minify]

 ## Get Started ##